ovh/docs/pages/platform/kubernetes-k8s/backup-restore-pv-volume-snapshot/guide.en-us.md

 > [!primary]
 >
 > If you look attentively to the `deployment` part of this manifest, you will see that we have defined a `.spec.strategy.type`.
-It specifies the strategy used to replace old Pods by new ones, and we have set it to `Recreate`, so all existing Pods are killed before new ones are created.
+It specifies the strategy used to replace old pods by new ones, and we have set it to `Recreate`, so all existing pods are killed before new ones are created.
 >
 > We do so as the Storage Class we are using, `csi-cinder-high-speed`, only supports a `ReadWriteOnce`, so we can only have one pod writing on the Persistent Volume at any given time.